liviuxyz-ctrl/FinancialPortofolioSimulator/README.md

 Welcome to the FinancialPortfolio project, your friendly companion for exploring and planning your financial future! 🚀

 Are you curious about the performance of your investment strategies, eager to understand how taxes impact your portfolio, or simply looking to make more informed financial decisions?
-Look no further!
-Our Python-based tool is here to help you navigate the world of finance with ease and confidence.

 **Key Features**: